Community Bulletin Board

-Library is pleased to offer the following programs and activities
+The Buffalo Public Library is pleased to offer the following programs and activities.

 Join the Buffalo Library Teen Book Club, an ongoing event for grades 6-9.
-Stop by the desk to leave your contact information.
+Stop at the desk to sign up for the book of the month.
 Read the book and join us for pizza and a rousing discussion.
-Sponsored by the Friends of the Buffalo Library.
-Check our online events calendar for dates and times or call the library.Adult Book Club - ongoing
+For teens.
+No limit.
+Sponsored by Friends of the Buffalo Library.

 Computer Tech Help – Ongoing

 By appointment or just walk in.
 Tuesdays, Noon to 1 PM.